hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 372 grams / 13.5 oz

-The Marmot Quasar Hoody is also an interesting jacket with it’s high down fill power covered by light Pertex Quantum fabric (similar as other models in our list) which makes it also somewhat water repellent.
+The Marmot Quasar Hoody is also an interesting jacket with its high 850-fill down covered by durable ultralight 10-denier Pertex® Quantum® fabric which makes it also somewhat water repellent.

-The additional zip on the front adds a little bit more weight to the jacket.
+The additional zip on the front, however, adds a little bit more weight to the jacket.

-We would wear the Marmot Quasar Hoody during moderate winter or camping during spring and summer.
+We would wear the Marmot Quasar Hoody as a mid-layer under a shell during moderate winter trips or on spring and summer adventures.

+The jacket adjusts to your movements and features an elastic draw cord hem and cuss as well as an adjustable hood.
+You can also pack the jacket in its pocket.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Frei-garage%2Fproduct%2F116458%2Fmarmot-quasar-hoodie-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Marmot Quasar Hoodie</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fmarmot-quasar-hooded-down-jacket-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Marmot Quasar Hoodie</a>